jbrems/blv-express/README.md

 # blv-express
 Express backend for the Blaasveld.net project

+## Run the project

+Use `npm start` to run the project locally on port 3000.

+## Run the project in a container

+1. Build the Docker image with `docker build . -t jbrems/blv-express`.
+1. Start the container with `docker run -p 3000:3000 jbrems/blv-express`.

 ## Deploy the container to Google Cloud Run

 1. Build the Docker image with `docker build . -t jbrems/blv-express`.